Dale Carnegie

 Sold-out lecture at Carnegie Hall

-Changed spelling of surname to 'Carnegie' (approx.)
+Changed spelling of last name to 'Carnegie' (approx.)

 Published Public Speaking: a Practical Course for Business Men

-First marriage (sources record marriage in 1927; later ended in divorce).
+First marriage ended in divorce

 Published Lincoln the Unknown